aayyuusshh21/Reliance-Digital-Clone/README.md

 # Highlights

 Solo Project.\
-E-Commerce website based on medicine and health-care product.
+E-Commerce website based on Electronical product.

 # To Run Locally
 ## Clone the project